reactjs/react.dev/content/docs/higher-order-components.md

 }
 ```

-`CommentList` and `BlogPost` aren't identical — they call different methods on `DataSource`, and they render different output.
+`CommentList` and `BlogPost` aren't identical — they call different methods on `DataSource`, and they render different outputs.
 But much of their implementation is the same:

 - On mount, add a change listener to `DataSource`.
 - Inside the listener, call `setState` whenever the data source changes.